 We drive inland through the Damaraland region with its vast and rugged terrain.
 Its mountain ranges are intercepted by wide gravel plains, which run into sandy, vegetated riverbeds and hot, dry valleys.
 Our lodge is located on top of a mountain with spectacular views of the surrounding area.
 Spend the afternoon taking in the incredible setting or simply relaxing by the pool.
 Overnight Ugab Terrace Lodge (or similar accommodation).
 (Accommodated – B & D)

-Today we proceed to Etosha National Park where we enjoy our first game drive and relax by the floodlight waterhole in the evening.
+Today we proceed to Etosha National Park where we enjoy our first game drive in open 4×4 vehicles from our lodge located just outside the park entrance.
 The park’s main characteristic is a salt pan so large it can be seen from space.
 Yet there is abundant wildlife that congregates around the waterholes.
-Overnight Okakeujo Restcamp inside Etosha National Park (or similar accommodation).
+Overnight Etosha Village (or similar accommodation).
 (Accommodated – B & D)

 This Park is one of the most important reserves and game sanctuaries in Africa with thousands of wild animals such as blue wildebeest, springbok, zebra, kudu, giraffe, cheetah, leopard, lion and elephant making this area their home.
 The day is spent on game drive through the Park from the Western to the Eastern side of the Park.
 Overnight Mokuti Lodge (or similar accommodation).
 (Accommodated – B & D)